Abusive Manager Needs Online Training

 The Internet is also the place where management can alter its behavior patterns if it so chooses.
 No establishment, retail or otherwise, wants to be embarrassed by a very public airing of grievances by its employees.
 It can, if it so chooses, get its management staff some online training to deal with those complaints.
 The bottom line is, management should know better, but in case they don’t, a little education can help them see the error of their ways.
 If that doesn’t work, then, we all know the saying: What goes around comes around.
 If you’re a believer in karma, an abusive boss will get his or her comeuppance, eventually.

 Coggno is the Place for Online Training

 Coggno is here to help with all your online training needs.
-Whether it’s courses for not-so-nice bosses, or any other type of training, we’re your go-to source for thousands of online courses, all available with a few simple clicks of your mouse.
+Whether it’s courses for not-so-nice bosses, or any other type of training, we’re your go-to source for thousands of online training courses, all available with a few simple clicks of your mouse.
 As amusing as these horrible boss stories are, the only ones not laughing are the victims of one of them.